 Popular marketing gurus will tell you to merely pop your podcast on YouTube, Twitter, Facebook, then LinkedIn, then Instagram . . . ad infinitum.
-Even the venerable blog at HubSpot mentions omnichannel marketing.
+Even the venerable blog at HubSpot mentions repurposing.

 Please remember the self-appointed marketing leaders have huge budgets and staff to accomplish this marketing miracle.
 Be wary of millionaire marketers who talk about the ease of going multichannel.

-I have listened to many digital marketing leaders use the phrase, “Just bust out your iPhone.”
+I have listened to many digital marketing leaders use the phrase, “Just bust our your phone and create a compelling video.”
 What is ironic is this advice is given from an expensively produced video.

 Podcasts are inexpensive to put together, videos can cost four to six times as much.
-How much do you want to sink into this video adventure?
+How much do you want to sink into this time consuming video adventure?

 Do not jump to video without putting in the requisite hours promoting your company podcast.
-There are 31 million active YouTube channels compared to only one million podcasts.
-It is much easier working in a smaller market.
+Competing for eyes on YouTube is drastically more difficult than in a pool of podcast listeners:

 You can damage your presence on YouTube with a sloppy video presentation.
 Omnichannel is great if you have a team but can get expensive if you do not.
 It is possible to cut up a podcast into chunks and place them on YouTube, but it comes with a high degree of difficulty.